Foodborne GI Illnesses

 Raw milk and cheese or other dairy products made with raw milk.
 It is important to make sure that milk and dairy products have been pasteurized.

 Fresh fruits, vegetables and juices.
 Fresh produce may come into contact with bacteria from many sources.
 Washing produce may decrease contamination.
-Fruit and vegetable juices must be treated to kill bacteria.For additional information on foodborne illness:
+Fruit and vegetable juices must be treated to kill bacteria.For additional information on foodborne illnesses, please visit the following CDC websites: